Skip to content

 cat inventory/mycluster/hosts.yml

-The content of the hosts.yml file should looks like:
+The contents of the hosts.yml file should looks like:

 all: